-Decisions and functions reserved to the Board Reference The Board Approve arrangements for risk management including risk appetite ļ The Board Approve arrangements for emergency preparedness, resilience and response Į. The Board Any actions or activity not otherwise covered in the Scheme of Reservation and Delegation The Board Allocating resources to deliver the Joint Forward Plan and annual Operational Plan across the system, determining what resources should be available to meet population need in each place and setting principles for how they should be allocated across services and providers (both revenue and capital).
+Decisions and functions reserved to the Board Reference meet population need in each place and setting principles for how they should be allocated across services and providers (both revenue and capital).
 Financial rules will apply to ensure delivery of key national commitments, such as the Mental Health Investment Standard and the primary medical and community health services funding guarantee.
-The Board Approval of policies not covered elsewhere
+The Board Approval of policies not covered elsewhere.